 Baby eczema or atopic dermatitis is a condition most babies get during their first few months.
 It can look like patches of red or dry skin.
 It mostly affects their face and joints of their arms and legs, but it can show up anywhere on their body.

 Your baby will most likely outgrow it, but in the meantime, you can use coconut oil for baby eczema.
-Baby eczema can be itchy and irritating, which could cause them to scratch it and make it worse.
+Baby eczema can be itchy and irritating, which could cause them to scratch it and make it worse on their delicate skin.

-How to use coconut oil for your baby’s eczema
+How to use coconut oil for your baby’s atopic dermatitis

 Apply coconut oil as a moisturizer daily to soothe and hydrate the affected area.
-It will gradually treat eczema.
+It will gradually treat eczema symptoms.

 3. Relieve Diaper Rash Quickly

 Babies get diaper rash quite easily during their first few months.
-Their skin is very sensitive, and the smallest irritation can cause diaper rash.
+Baby’s have sensitive skin and the smallest irritation can cause diaper rash.

 Coconut oil can act as a barrier on babies skin to prevent any further irritation and help heal the existing diaper rash.
 This is especially helpful if they are experiencing a lot of runny poops leading to diaper blowouts.